gtque/shrendd/plugins/vscode/README.md

 ```
   * where path is set to the appropriate value for your os, this should actually point to the actual `bash.exe` and not the `git-bash.exe`
   * if you don't point it to `bash.exe`, you may notice terminal windows opening as the plugin processes `.srd` files.
-* install the `shrendd-template-editor` plugin
+* install the `Shrendditor` plugin
   * currently the plugin is only provided as a VSIX file from shrendd's release page.
 In the future it may be provided through the market place.
   * `ctrl+shift+p` (or `cmd+shift+p` on mac)
   * search for "extensions install from vsix"
-  * select the shrendd-template-editor vsix file.
+  * select the Shrendditor vsix file.
 * close or reload vscode
   * `ctrl+shift+p` (or `cmd+shift+p` on mac)
   * search for "reload window"